 The weight of truth in his eyes pushed her back another step.
-She wanted to look away but she couldn’t.
+She wanted to look away, to take a break from the weight of his stare and regain her composure, but she couldn’t.
 Nadya shook her head violently, “that’s a lie!
 I…I…never…why would I do something like that?
 I care about Marko.”

 “Some might say you care about him a little too much.
-With his family out of the way, you had him all to yourself.”
+You knew with his family out of the way, you had him all to yourself.”